Really-Simple-Plugins/complianz-terms-conditions/readme.txt

 == Change log ==
 = 1.0.13 =
 * Fix: change settings link class, to ensure it doesn't conflict
+* Fix: text in terms & conditions regarding contact options did not cover all options

 = 1.0.12 =
 * Improved integration with Complianz